szimione/RobloxCursorChanger/README.md

 # Is this original?
-Yes this SCIPT is 100% original made by me.
+Yes this SCRIPT is 100% original made by me.